yukondude/Twempest/README.md

 ```
 Usage: twempest [OPTIONS] TEMPLATE

-  Download a sequence of recent Twitter tweets and convert these, via
+  Download a sequence of recent Twitter tweets and convert these, via the
-  template, to text format.
+  given template file, to text format.

 Options:
   -c, --config-path TEXT  Twempest configuration directory path.
 The
                           twempest.conf file must exist in this location.
                           [default: ~/.twempest]
+  -f, --render-file TEXT  The file name (template tags allowed) for the
+                          rendered tweets.
+If omitted, tweets will be rendered
+                          to STDOUT.
+  -p, --render-path TEXT  The directory path to write the rendered tweets.
+                          [default: .]
   -@, --replies           Include @replies in the list of retrieved tweets.
   -r, --retweets          Include retweets in the list of retrieved tweets.
   -V, --version           Show version and exit.